Kainat Imtiaz

-Kainat Imtiaz (اردو: کائنات امتیاز) (born 21 June 1992) is a Pakistani cricketer who plays as an all-rounder, batting right-handed and bowling right-arm medium-fast, for Pakistan.
+Kainat Imtiaz (اردو: کائنات امتیاز) (born 21 June 1992) is a Pakistani cricketer who plays for Pakistan as an all-rounder, batting right-handed and bowling right-arm medium-fast.
 She has also played domestic cricket for Karachi, Sindh, Omar Associates, Saif Sports Saga, State Bank of Pakistan and Zarai Taraqiati Bank Limited.
-She is daughter of umpire Saleema Imtiaz.
+International umpire Saleema Imtiaz is her mother.

 Early life and education

 Kainat Imtiaz was born on 21 June 1992 in Karachi.
 Her early education started from Aga Khan School.
 She got admission in Hamdard Public School when she reached class III.
 She passed her intermediate from Aga Khan Higher Secondary School, Karachi (AKHSS) in 2010.

 During the 2005 Women's Asia Cup in Pakistan, Kainat met Indian fast bowler Jhulan Goswami and decided to become a fast bowler.
 Kainat Imtiaz got married on 30 March 2022 to Mohammad Waqar Uddin.